inekeberlyn.com

 Ineke was born in Apeldoorn, the Netherlands and moved to Bromsgrove in 1978 when she married her British husband.
 She has two married children;

-Ineke has always had a strong interest in textiles before embarking on a City and Guilds Course in Patchwork and Quilting where she developed a love for the landscape around her home in Worcestershire and the beautiful views she encountered on her travels.
+Ineke always had a strong interest in textiles before embarking on a City and Guilds Course in Patchwork and Quilting where she developed a love for the landscape around her home in Worcestershire and the beautiful views she encountered on her travels.
 Her first major landscape work: the ‘Omaha’ quilt – based on a photograph taken at the landing beaches of Normandy, was chosen to form part of the ‘Transforming Tradition’ Exhibition organised by the Quilters Guild of the British Isles.
 ‘Omaha’ also won a First prize at Quilts UK.
 ‘Salt and all its facets’ a three dimensional, mixed media piece won first prize in a competition organized by a salt musuem in the Netherlands.

 In August 2006 ‘by the soaring of seagulls’ created using a new and exciting technique involving sheers and organza, earned a first prize in the innovative category at the Festival of Quilts in Birmingham.